 Chicago native Carol (Cain) Hughes is executive director of the Newsroom at DePaul University where she leads a team of highly motivated, media savvy professionals.
 Their objective is to promote DePaul University to the broadest possible audiences using traditional and new media outlets.

-Hughes is a member of the National Association of Science Writers, Public Relations Society of America, Association for Women Journalists/Chicago Chapter and National Federation of Press Women.
+Hughes is a member of the National Association of Science Writers, Association for Women Journalists/Chicago Chapter and Arizona Professional Writers, an affiliate of the National Federation of Press Women.
 She has a Master of Liberal Studies degree from Arizona State University and a bachelor's degree from North Central College in Naperville, Illinois.
-Her newest book, “Skirting Traditions: Arizona Women Writers and Journalists 1912-2012,” is an anthology produced by Arizona Press Women as an Arizona Centennial Legacy Project.
+Her most recent book, “Skirting Traditions: Arizona Women Writers and Journalists 1912-2012,” is an anthology produced by Arizona Press Women as an Arizona Centennial Legacy Project.
 Hughes is a co-editor and contributor to the anthology.